Call for UiO:Energy and Environment Convergence Environments 2024/2025

 Funding and organization

-The involved departments/centres are expected to support the development of the Convergence Environments, and they should be in line with the participating parties’ internal priorities and strategy.
-One department/centre must be the formal host for each Convergence Environment.
-UiO:Energy and Environment aims at providing premises where collaborative parties can meet regularly to assess progress and future development, though such a space may also be provided by one of the participating units.
+The involved departments/centres/museums are expected to support the development of the Convergence Environments, and they should be in line with the participating parties’ internal priorities and strategy.
+One party must be the formal host for each Convergence Environment.
+UiO:Energy and Environment hopes to be able to provide premises where collaborative parties can meet regularly to assess progress and future development, though such a space may also be provided by one of the participating units.

-Funding and recruitment position from UiO:Energy and Environment in combination with recruitment positions from participating units may be used to the following strategic activities:
+Funding and recruitment position from UiO:Energy and Environment, in combination with own funding if relevant, may be used to the following strategic activities:

 • Clusters of recruitment positions: PhD or PostDocs (3-5) – please specify number of positions, relevant disciplines, level and timeline.

-• The positions funded by UiO:Energy an Environment can have a fourth year for to be used strategically by the Convergence Environment in collaboration with UiO:Energy and Environment.
-The applicants should propose relevant activities for this fourth year (such as for example teaching, outreach or innovation activities).
-If appropriate, the fourth year may also be used by a unit who then needs to finance this year as part of their own contribution
+• At least one position per Convergence Environment may have a fourth year for to be used strategically by the Convergence Environment in collaboration with UiO:Energy and Environment.
+The applicants should propose relevant activities for this fourth year (such as for example teaching, outreach or innovation activities) if relevant.
+For the remaining positions, the fourth year may also be used by a unit who then needs to finance this year as part of their own contribution.

 • Adjunct positions